 How Can Breathing and Relaxation Exercises Help During Labour?

 Rhythmic breathing helps maximise the oxygen available to you and your baby.
 The breathing techniques prevent panic responses and the resulting stress and muscular tension that would burn you out quickly.
 It is important to conserve your energy to make it through the labour without complications.
 The breathing exercises go a long way in helping you stay energized.

 When you notice your normal breathing pattern, you observe that it is rhythmic.
 The breath in and breath out, last the same duration of time and feel natural.
 During labour, it’s best to try and maintain this breathing pattern.
 When under stress, increase the duration of the exhaling for relaxation.

-How to Practice Patterned Breathing Techniques in Labor
+How to Practice Patterned Breathing Techniques in Labour

 To begin patterned breathing, take a deep, cleansing and relaxing breath at the start and end of each contraction.
 This organised breath replenishes your oxygen and sets up a rhythm.

-Breathing Pattern for the First Stage of Labor
+Breathing Pattern for the First Stage of Labour

-There is three type of breathing patterns that can be used during the first stage depending on your comfort.
+There are three types of breathing patterns that can be used during the first stage depending on your comfort.

 - Slow Breathing: Slowly breathe in through your nose and breathe out through the mouth.
 The exhaling should be longer with a sigh.
 Pause till you feel the urge to take the next breath.
 Focus your attention on relaxing different parts of the body with each breath.
 Slow breathing can be used when contractions are intense, and as long you find it helpful.
 Switch breathing technique if you can no longer relax.